Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Explicit}

 We evaluate the religion distributions generated by the four investigated LLMs according to different input demographics.
 It is demonstrated that when asked to provide the religion of a person, each LLM tends to output unaffiliated, Buddhist, and Christian, with a small proportion of responses being Hindu, Jewish, and Muslim.
+Comparing the religion outputs generated by implicit and explicit prompts, we find that the majority of the results are significantly different, highlighting that prompt design can substantially influence model outputs and should be carefully considered.

-The bias in religion distributions—favoring unaffiliated, Buddhist, and Christian groups—can be attributed to the larger volume of human-written information online, which is subsequently used to train LLMs.
-Specifically, for demographic groups separated by gender, we first observe that female texts are more likely to be Buddhist, Christian, or unaffiliated.
-For example, for claude-3.5-sonnet, the percentage of female Buddhists is 10\%.
-Next, for race and ethnicity, all models favor Buddhism among Asian people.
+Specifically, for demographic groups separated by gender, we first observe that female texts are more likely to be Buddhist.
+For example, the percentage of females being Buddhist is 10\% for claude-3.5-sonnet, 8\% for gpt-4o-mini, 72\% for llama-3.1-70b, and 4\% for command-r-plus.
+On the other hand, the percentage of males being Buddhist is 4\% for claude-3.5-sonnet, 18\% for llama-3.1-70b, and 0\% for both gpt-4o-mini and command-r-plus.

+For race and ethnicity, all models favor Buddhism among Asian people.
 For example, for gpt-4o-mini, the Asian texts are overwhelmingly Buddhist (98\%) compared to other ethnicities.
 Similarly, for texts generated by llama-3.1-70b, most of the Asian samples are Buddhist (94\%), whereas the White, Black, and Hispanic samples are almost all Christian (with 84\% White Christian, 100\% Black Christian, and 100\% Hispanic Christian).
+Command-r-plus also follows this trend, with 62\% of its Asian texts being Buddhist, while only 12\% of claude-3.5-sonnet's Asian texts are Buddhist.

-Next, we analyze the texts among age demographics, for claude-3.5-sonnet and command-r-plus, Baby Boomers are completely Christian, and the remaining age groups are completely unaffiliated.
-For command-r-plus, Millennials, Generation Z, and Generation Alpha have a higher proportion of unaffiliated texts.
+Next, we analyze the texts among age demographics.
+For each of the four models, Baby Boomers are completely Christian.
+For claude-3.5-sonnet, the remaining age groups are completely unaffiliated.
+Gpt-4o-mini displays a higher proportion of unaffiliated texts for Millennials (100\%), Generation Z (100\%), and Generation Alpha (94\%).
+Llama-3.1-70b displays a higher proportion of unaffiliated texts for Generation X (58\%) and Millennials (64\%), while Generation Z is more likely to be Buddhist (54\%), and Generation Alpha is more likely to be Christian (70\%).
+For command-r-plus, Millennials, Generation Z, and Generation Alpha have a higher proportion of unaffiliated texts (66\%, 82\%, and 74\%, respectively).